proof88/PRooFPS-dd/doc/menu-03-Crypto.md

 Requires you to have your own soft-wallet.<br/>
 Trading safety is not ensured, you might buy a honeypot.
 </table>

-**Pros:**
- - Minor Tx fees.
- - Some coins/tokens can be found only here.
- - Can trade between coins without converting to/from fiat money in between.
- - If you have your soft wallet ready, you do not need to register on DEX.

-**Cons:**
- - Requires you to have your own soft-wallet.
- - Trading safety is not ensured, you might buy a honeypot.

 Unlike CEX, **decentralized exchanges** don't give you a wallet.
 You have to have your own crypto wallet that you connect to the DEX for trading.
 But as I already recommended for CEX WoW, you should have your own crypto wallet anyway.